 Country & Regions

 Many first-time coin collectors wonder, What is “junk silver”?
 Although its name may arouse images of scrap metal and sterling flatware, junk silver is the colloquial term for well-worn 90% silver coins.
+The value of these coins is determined by the silver spot price.

 In short, all of the U.S. coin denominations 10 cents and above were made from 90% pure silver prior to 1965.
 After 1964, an Act of Congress replaced the silver coinage with copper-nickel clad coins for the denominations of the dime, the quarter, half dollar, and even subsequent dollar coins.
 These coins contained no silver; the Kennedy half dollar, however, was still minted with a 40% silver composition between 1965 and 1970.
 The same composition was used for the Eisenhower dollar coins that followed from 1971 to 1976.